hkotek/hkotek.com/publications.md

 Submitted manuscripts
 ---------------------

+submitted
+: Kotek, Hadas, Rikker Dockum, Sarah Babinski, and Christopher Geissler. **Gender bias and stereotypes in linguistic example sentences**.

+in revision
+: Phillips, Joshua and Hadas Kotek. **Discourse anaphoric *otherwise*: Information structure & modal subordination**

+in revision
+: Erlewine, Michael Y. and Hadas Kotek. **Intervention tracks scope-rigidity in Japanese**.

 in revisions
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Relative pronoun pied-piping in English non-restrictive relatives**](http://ling.auf.net/lingbuzz/002700/).

-submitted
-: Erlewine, Michael Y. and Hadas Kotek. **Intervention tracks scope-rigidity in Japanese**.

-submitted
+manuscript
 : Kotek, Hadas and Michael Yoshitaka Erlewine. **Indefinite free relatives in Mayan:
 Lessons for the typology of free relatives and the nature of relative clause islands.**

-submitted
+manuscript
 : Kotek, Hadas and Michael Yoshitaka Erlewine. **Blocking effects in English causatives**.